nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_02_17-MARS_OPPORTUNITY.md

 You Can Look (But You Better Not Touch) by Bruce Springsteen

 ##### Comment:
-* in recognition of the fact that the rock abrasion tool grind did not touch the surface of its rock target on sol 42.
+* In recognition of the fact that the rock abrasion tool grind did not touch the surface of its rock target on sol 42.